d-morrison/IntroStatActivities/_book/09-inference-2cat_CI.md

 #### Reminders from previous sections {-}

-Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be approximately Normal (bell-shaped and symmetric)
+Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be approximately normal (bell-shaped and symmetric).

 #### Notes {-}